guide

 Xero

-Xero uses “organizations” to separate different financials.
-Each Xero organization is a completely separate set of books, with its own chart of accounts, bank feeds, and reporting.
-There’s no concept of sub-entities within a single Xero organization.
+Xero uses “organizations” to separate financials.
+Each is a completely separate set of books, with its own chart of accounts, bank feeds, and reporting, and there’s no concept of sub-entities within one organization.
 If you need separate books per entity, you need separate Xero organizations.
+Each A2X account connects to one Xero organization, so One Entity mode maps cleanly: one entity, one A2X account, one Xero organization.
+Xero HQ and Xero Practice Manager let accountants manage multiple organizations from a single dashboard.

 QuickBooks Online

-QuickBooks Online Advanced has a multi-entity management feature that consolidates reporting across multiple QBO companies.
-That’s useful if you need entity-level separation and consolidated visibility for the parent business.
+QuickBooks Online uses “companies” to separate financials, and each is a separate set of books.
+For entity separation, you set up one QBO company per entity, each connected to its own A2X account.
+QuickBooks Online Advanced adds multi-entity management that consolidates reporting across companies, which helps if you need both entity-level separation and consolidated visibility for the parent business.
 Standard QBO plans don’t include this, so each company stays fully independent.

 NetSuite and Sage

-How to set up A2X for multi-entity Shopify accounting
+How to Set Up A2X for Multi-Entity Shopify Accounting

 For All Entities mode, the setup is the same as any standard Shopify connection.
 Connect once, choose All Entities, and you’re done.